zetanumbers/posts/myosotis.md

 never ends, the drop may never be called.
-This property does not conflict with described use cases. `JoinGuard<'static, T>` indeed doesn't requre a drop guarantee, since there would be no references what would ever invalidate.
+This property does not conflict with described use cases. `JoinGuard<'static, T>` indeed doesn't requre a drop guarantee, since there would be no references what would ever be invalidated.

-In context of discussion some argue it is possible to implement `core::mem::forget` via threads and an infinite loop.<sup id="cite_ref-2">[\[2\]](#cite_note-2)</sup> That forget implementation won't violate a drop guarantee as defined above, since either you use regular threads which requre `F: 'static` or use scoped threads which would join this never completing thread thus no drop and no lifetime end.
+In the context of discussion around `Leak` trait some argue it is possible to implement `core::mem::forget` via threads and an infinite loop.<sup id="cite_ref-2">[\[2\]](#cite_note-2)</sup> That forget implementation won't violate a drop guarantee as defined above, since either you use regular threads which require `F: 'static` or use scoped threads which would join this never completing thread thus no drop and no lifetime end.
 My further advice would be in general to think not in terms of time but in terms of semantic lifetimes, mostly because fundamentally